Brockworth

-Brockworth is a village and parish in the Borough of Tewkesbury, Gloucestershire, England, situated on the old Roman road that connects the City of Gloucester with Barnwood.
-It is located 4 mi southeast of central Gloucester, 6 mi southwest of Cheltenham and 11.5 mi north of Stroud.
-The population taken at the 2011 census was 7,387.
-The population increased to 9,422 at the 2021 Census.
+Brockworth is a village and parish in the Borough of Tewkesbury, Gloucestershire, England, on the old Roman road that connects the City of Gloucester with Barnwood.
+It lies 4 mi southeast of central Gloucester, 6 mi southwest of Cheltenham and 11.5 mi north of Stroud.
+The population at the 2021 census was 9,422, an increase on the 7,387 recorded in 2011.

 Since the mid-20th century, Brockworth has been known locally for the annual rolling of Double Gloucester cheese down Cooper's Hill.
-During World War II the nearby village of Hucclecote at the Gloster Aircraft Company produced the famous Hawker Hurricane fighter, and following the war it gained renewed fame for producing several notable aircraft, including Britain's first jet aircraft, which was test flown here.
-Brockworth is also the birthplace of actor, comedian and writer Simon Pegg.
+During World War II the Gloster Aircraft Company produced the famous Hawker Hurricane fighter, and following the war it gained renewed fame for producing several notable aircraft, including Britain's first jet aircraft, which was test flown here.

-Governance

-An electoral ward of the same name exists in Tewkesbury Borough.
-The population and area of this ward are identical to that shown above.